metacommunities/metacommunities/publications/sss_dec2015/log.md

 - did a lot of notes on paper copy of material cultures seminar printout.
 Some should be brought in here.
 - could flesh out accounts of code using a bit of David Berry as well as Kelty, Coleman, etc.

+## Thu Feb  4 12:48:32 GMT 2016
+- finding it hard to get back into this article, but really think I should concentrate on the working with numbers thing

 # TODO

 - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon
 - *DONE* add all to zotero and set up bib files
 - Write section on capital numbers - will need to include examples such as Facebook, perhaps genome, maybe iphones, etc;
+- read material on numbers assembled in zotero + archives.